angelxuanchang/nlp-class/hw0.md

     dev.out score: 0.98
     test.out score: 0.97

+Note the scores above are just an example.
+Your scores may differ.

 ### Preparing your report

 You should prepare a short (<1 page) report on what you did in this assignment.